Dapp-Learning-DAO/Dapp-Learning/basic/20-flash-loan/aavev3/README.md

 When we triggered valid flashloan with `flashLoan` function, the all paramaters in `executeOperation` will be passed automatically

 Then, we can insert any logical we want to excute.
-In this step, we had have all usable fund from flashloan, and we can use it to have a arbitrage.
+In this step, we had have all usable fund from flashloan, and we can use it to have an arbitrage.

 After we used flashloan, it's repay time.